jg925/ece3400_2019-team10/milestones/milestone4.md

   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/labs/lab4/Detector.png">
 </p>

 The next circuit we needed to build was an LED circuit that would turn on when we finished mapping the maze.
 It was yet another simple circuit to build, with the schematic shown below.
+The green LED is controlled by the Arduino rather than always at +5V, unlike the previous circuits shown above.

 <p align="center">
   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/labs/lab4/LED.png">